Discover

 Some warning signs that you’re drinking too much include:

-- engaging in risky behaviour, or blacking out
+- engaging in risky behaviour, or blacking out, when you drink

 - feeling shame over the amount you drink